Minimalism: What Is The Best Number Of Shoes to Own?

 - How do I decide which shoes to keep in a minimalist collection?

-- Assess each pair’s versatility and the frequency with which you wear them.
+- Assess each pair’s versatility and how often you wear it.
 Keep the essentials.

 - Can minimalism be applied to athletic shoes?

 - Absolutely.
-You can have a minimalist approach to athletic footwear, owning only the necessary sports-specific shoes.
+You can adopt a minimalist approach to athletic footwear by owning only the necessary sports-specific shoes.

 - What are the most versatile shoe types for a minimalist collection?